Parent and Player Resources

 - proper fit

-‘Hand-me-downs’ are a great way to save money, but be sure to carefully inspect the items to ensure they are safe to wear and properly functioning.
+Acquiring used equipmebt is a great way to save money, however be sure to carefully inspect the items to ensure they are safe to wear and properly functioning.
 Be sure to note the helmet expiry date sticker on helmets.
 Plan a budget for purchasing equipment.
 The most expensive equipment is not always necessarily the best for your child.
 We recommend you consult a professional sporting goods retailer for advice before you purchase any product.

 | HHMH Required Player & Goalie Equipment |